usagitoneko97/klara/A4_CFG/readme.md

 ### 1.6.4.
 The algorithm for computing live variable

-The algorithm for computing UEVar and VarKILL is very straight forward.
+The algorithm for computing UEVar and VarKILL is very straightforward.
 For every statement that can be represented in the form of x = y + z, the algorithm checks if the variable `y` and `z` do not exist in the VarKILL set, then add them in the UEVar set.
 Variable `x` will be added in VarKILL set.

 ```
 // assume block b has k operations